qiangbao/dotnet-samples/sample-2/README.md

 # Instructions

-Create a web service with the following endpoint.
+Create a ReST-based web service with the following endpoint.
 You may use any web framework you are comfortable with.
 You will also need to setup a local Mongo database.
 You can develop in Visual Studio or Xamarin Studio.

 ------